iron0012/tdhopper.com/content/articles/2017-03-31-web-development-and-design-for-the-backend-developer.md

 I still have a lot of learning and a lot of practicing ahead of me, but I'm starting to feel confident that I could make headway on some of my projects.
 The modern [frontend development landscape](https://medium.com/@withinsight1/the-front-end-spectrum-c0f30998c9f0) is massive, varied, and ever changing, but that shouldn't prohibit you from diving in if you want to.

+[^yarn]: The recent buzz in package management has been about [Yarn](https://yarnpkg.com/en/), a replacement for npm.